 “For caring about my feelings.
 For lying about getting us somewhere safe.
 For stopping by here,” she called back.

 “It was on my way,” I said as I stepped through the doorway into dark house.

 After collecting the gun and bullets, I began searching for other weapons or useful objects.
 I grabbed kitchen knives, mop handles, gasoline containers, anything of pragmatic value.
 Meanwhile my mind was already racing, trying to put together something, anything, from an escape strategy to what was going on, all the while being vigilant, waiting for an affected neighbour to come rushing out looking for fresh flesh.
-But there were still so many variables still.
+There were still so many variables.
 So much had happened and this was just the start.
 In the end there were only three things that made sense: Firstly, to head for the shopping mall.
 I could get a blade there — a sword or even a machete — at the home security shop or the hardware shop in the case of the machete.
-Unlike guns, a blade wouldn’t run out of bullets.
+Unlike guns, blades wouldn’t run out of bullets.
 There’d also be supplies there, and maybe even people.
 Secondly, we had to keep our eyes open for survivors.
-Logically, at this point, anyone left alive was skilled at something, making them useful.
+Logically, at this point anyone left alive was skilled at something that had kept them that way, making them useful.
 Thirdly, try to get ahold of the largest vehicle possible.
 Not only could a bigger vehicle hold more people and equipment, it would provide more protection.
 Finally, figure out what the hell was going on and the extent of how far it went on for…

 *.
 You waive all rights to any submitted character and any part of this work or any derivative works of this work.

 *.
 I reserve the right to change character names.

 *.
 I reserve the right to remove or add character attributes.